 Features: bedding and ammonium formation

 In the case of dung with bedding, it is necessary to install an additional chopper.
-The bedding can be very different: straw, sawdust, and husk.
+The bedding can be very different: wheat and rice straw, sawdust, and rice and sunflower husks.
 In the process chain, a chopper is installed between the solid feed loader and the reactor.

-In addition to these plants, Zorg Biogas has its own experience in designing a 1 MW biogas plant for Kurma poultry farm in Kazakhstan and a 535 kW biogas plant for poultry in Dondushany, Moldova.
+Zorg Biogas has its own experience in designing a 1 MW biogas plant for Kurma poultry farm in Kazakhstan and a 535 kW biogas plant for poultry in Tyrnova, Moldova.

 To get a quotation for a biogas plant, please fill out the questionnaire for broiler poultry farms.